Earls Court Exhibition Centre: Earls Court Two

 In 1985 it was decided by the then owners P&O to expand the covered venue to fend off competition from rival national venues, such as the NEC in Birmingham and in response to the drastic need to increase exhibition space.

-Earls Court II was built over the London Underground and British Rail lines and adjacent land originally occupied by a mass of sheds linked to the Lillie Bridge Engineering and Railway Depot in Hammersmith and Fulham.
+Earls Court Two was built over the London Underground and British Rail lines and adjacent land originally occupied by a mass of sheds linked to the Lillie Bridge Engineering and Railway Depot in Hammersmith and Fulham.
 Earls Court Two was constructed at a cost of £100 million.
 The barrel-roofed hall linked with Earls Court One; the hall's 17,000 sq m floor was entirely column-free and could hold a maximum capacity of 10,750.
 The hall was opened by Diana, Princess of Wales on 17 October 1991.
 The biennial London Motorfair was the first event held in the new hall.
 Following the construction of Earls Court Two, the original building became known sometimes as Earls Court One.
 One of the largest gatherings at Earls Court II was the United Kingdom Padhramni from 5–14 August 1994 when the Aga Khan visited daily for a series of religious gatherings with the UK and international Ismaili Muslim community.

 Earls Court Two was demolished by Capco Plc in 2015.

 Closure

-With falling attendances and the sale of Earls Court-Olympia to a newly formed developer group in 2008, and a fortuitous constellation of like-minded politicians in the two boroughs and at City Hall, confidential plans were drawn up to demolish Earls Court.
+With falling attendances and the sale of Earls Court-Olympia to a newly formed developer group in 2008 confidential plans were drawn up to demolish Earls Court.
 These were approved in outline by the two local authorities in 2013, along with a swathe of public housing, existing retail and the historic Lillie Bridge Depot in Fulham in order to make way for four new urban "villages" inspired by Terry Farrell on the 80-acre site, which was expected to be completed in 2033.
 Demolition work began on the site in December 2014 following its closure on 13 December.
 The final event in the main Earls Court was a concert by indie rock band Bombay Bicycle Club.
 The final event to be broadcast from the venue was the 2014 BBC Music Awards two days earlier.
+As of 2025 the site remains derelict.